CoryBorek/notes-md/classes/ling2100/3-phonology.md

 - In English, Spanish, and German: No!
 They're phonemes
 - In Japanese, Korean, and Hawaiian: Yes!
 They're all phonemes

+## Identifying Phonemes and Allophones
+When we identify whether two sounds are either phonemes or allophones in a particular language, we say either:

+The sounds are separate phonemes:
+ - Meaning speakers of the language consider these to be two different sounds
+ - If you switch the two sounds, speakers might think you're saying a different word

+Or: The sounds are allophones of the same phoneme
+- Meaning speakers consider these to be the same sound -

+## Phonemes or Allophpnes?

+The way we can tell whether a sound is a phoneme or allophone is based on its possible phonetic environment

+### Distribution
+Where does a sound occur?

+This involves the sounds before and after it. e.g. [b_t]

+Not all environments are possible for all sounds, and those rules are langauge-specific.

+Distribution is either **complementary** or **contrastive**.

 # Natural Classes